East Asian religions: Religions

+Taoic religion

 The Tao and its virtue

 The Tao may be roughly defined as the flow of reality, of the universe, or the force behind the natural order.
 Believed to be the influence that keeps the universe balanced and ordered, the Tao is associated with nature, due to a belief that nature demonstrates the Tao.
-Similar to the negative theology of Western scholars, the Tao is compared to what it is not.
 It is often considered to be the source of both existence and non-existence.

 The Tao is often associated with a "virtue" of being, the de or te.
 This is considered the active expression of Tao.
 Generally, those religions closer to Taoism explain de as "integrity" or "wholeness", while those faiths closer to Confucianism express this concept as "morality" or "sound character".